BibliothecaDAO/Frontinus-House-Docs/FH Rounds Criteria/fh-round-4.md

 Each succesful application will imediately earn 2 Ethereum also 100k LORDS which will be earnt on the completion of the scope of their respective proposal.

 ### Valid Submissions
-The 5 proposal which earn the most "For" votes will be approved.
+The 5 proposals which earn the most "For" votes will be approved.

 ### Proposal Submission
 Fill out a [Proposal Form](https://github.com/bibliothecadao/Frontinus-House-Docs/blob/main/Proposal%20Framework/builder-proposal-framework.md) and submit your proposal as an issue within this [repository](https://github.com/bibliothecadao/Frontinus-House-Docs/issues).